ram12ka4/dsa_machine_learning/About.md

 # Hello!
 I am Ram

 Welcome to my little blog that connects millions of people all over the world.
-I have been designing and developing web application for 7 years.
+Lets  I have been designing and developing web application for 7 years.
 I developed my first web application on java and j2ee.
 But over the year I started loosing interest on java because of boiler plate code that takes one task to complete more time than java

 # Files